Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson6.md

 - In this code, if the condition ```balances[msg.sender] >= amount``` is not met, the transaction will `revert`.
 This means the operation undoes any previous actions and will not consume the total maximum gas allocated by the user.
 - The Solidity global property `msg.value` contains the amount of cryptocurrency sent with a transaction.

+## Integrating External Data with Chainlink
+- `Chainlink` is a revolutionary technology that enables the integration of external data and computation into smart contracts.
+It provides a decentralized way of `injecting data`, which is particularly useful for assets whose values fluctuate over time.
+For instance, if a smart contract deals with real-world assets such as stocks or commodities, obtaining real-time pricing information is crucial.